onnx/neural-compressor/docs/quantization.md

 **Affine Quantization**

-This is so-called `asymmetric quantization`, in which we map the min/max range in the float tensor to the integer range.
+This is so-called `Asymmetric quantization`, in which we map the min/max range in the float tensor to the integer range.
 Here int8 range is [-128, 127], uint8 range is [0, 255].

 here: